Private vs Shared Fishing Charters in West Palm Beach

 Example Scenarios

-A solo angler visiting West Palm Beach for a business trip with one free morning joins a drift boat at $65 per person.
-He catches two snapper and one king mackerel over 5 hours and spends the afternoon on calls.
-Total fishing cost: $65.
+Solo angler, drift boat, weekday morning.
+Visiting West Palm Beach for a business trip with one free morning.
+Joins a drift boat at $65 per person.
+Catches two snapper and one king mackerel over 5 hours.
+Spends the afternoon on calls.
+Total fishing cost: $65 plus a $10 to $15 tip.

-Two couples traveling together split a private half-day at $650 to $1,000.
-Four people, $163 to $250 each.
+Two couples, private half-day, February.
+Four people split the private rate at $163 to $250 each.
 They book a February morning during sailfish season, raise three sails, and land two.
-The shared boat would have cost $200 to $300 total for all four.but they would have been on a crowded boat with 25 strangers and no control over the trip plan.
+The shared boat would have cost $200 to $300 total for all four, but they would have been on a crowded boat with 25 strangers and no control over the trip plan.
+The extra $460 to $700 for the group bought them a private sailfish experience with photos and personal coaching.

-A family of five (two adults, three kids) immediately rules out the drift boat for the kids’ sake.
+Family of 5 (two adults, three kids), private half-day.
+They immediately rule out the drift boat for the kids’ sake.
 Private half-day at $650 to $1,000 gives the kids a supervised, flexible experience where they can fish in calm lagoon water if needed.
+The captain rigs lighter rods for the younger kids.
+If the 7-year-old gets tired at hour 3, they head in early.

 Book This Trip